Coffee Lovers Listen Up: How to Prevent Stains on Your Teeth

 Although brushing your teeth after meals is recommended to prevent plaque buildup, it is not always advisable to do so immediately after you eat or drink something acidic.
 Brushing your teeth after an acidic meal or beverage will wear down your enamel and promote tooth discoloration.

-There are better ways to clean your teeth after drinking coffee, so if you can avoid brushing immediately afterwards, it’s far more beneficial.
+There are better ways to clean your teeth after drinking coffee, so if you can avoid brushing immediately after, it’s far more beneficial.

 However, brushing and flossing your teeth regularly is the key to preventing plaque and bacteria buildup in your mouth.